ChimeraOS/gamescope-session/README.md

 # Steam Big Picture Mode session based on Valve's [`gamescope`](https://github.com/Plagman/gamescope)

-This project is not affiliated with ChimeraOS (wide inspiration was taken from their awesome work), nor Valve.
-It's just a personal experiment to make a couch gaming experience similar to ChimeraOS without lightDM and a pure Wayland/Xwayland session started by systemd.
+This project is not affiliated with Valve (wide inspiration was taken from their work on teh SteamDeck) and is part of the ChimeraOS project.
+Regardless is generic enough and aims to be usable on any distribution.
+If you have any issues with it, just report them on teh issue tracker.

-Might work for you and you are encouraged to test it.
-Don't report to Valve or ChimeraOS folks for this project.
-It might kill your kittens.

 ## Installation